Sammyjo20/cloudflare-cache-buster/README.md

 ## Usage

 Add this to the end of your site's deployment script.
 Don't forget to change the URL, Zone ID, and auth token.
+Generate a token and give it the "Cache busting for all zones" privilege.
 The auth token is the same token as you generated and placed in the `CLOUDFLARE_MIDDLEWARE_AUTH` env variable.

 ```text